sverweij/mscgen_js/src/script/README.md

 ### defer: prevent execution before DOM tree has loaded
-When testing this on larger DOM trees (like the one of the [tutorial](https://sverweij.github.io/mscgen_js/tutorial.html)), we found that sometimes the codewould start running before the browser completed loading the DOM tree.
+When testing this on larger DOM trees (like the one of the [tutorial](https://sverweij.github.io/mscgen_js/tutorial.html)), we found that sometimes the code would start executing before the browser completed loading the DOM tree.
+The result of this was that the only part of the embedded mscgen would be rendered.

 Libraries like jquery have tricks up their sleeves to prevent this from happening.
 However, we don't want to use more libraries than strictly necessary.
 Less code == less to download == faster load times.